morganwl/2048-solver/README.md

 outcome, assuming that the game makes the move most inconvenient for the player AI.

+![2048 solver, with grid in top left, move log in top center, game log in top right, and distribution in bottom](images/solver_01.jpg)

 ## The game of 2048

 The game of 2048 presents the player with numeric tiles placed on a 4x4